VantesV/Flows/README.md

 ```javascript
 vertices
 ```
-A list of Vertex object, representing all the vertices in the graph.
+An array of Vertex objects, representing all the vertices in the graph.

 ```javascript
 isDirected